-VOTE TO INDEFINITELY POSTPONE: YES-7, NO-0 The Board of Selectmen Recommends: 3-2
+VOTE TO INDEFINITELY POSTPONE: YES-7, NO-0

 MOTION: Patrick Otton - Petitioner - I move that this article be accepted and adopted as printed in the Warrant.
-Duly seconded

-A motion was made and seconded to terminate debate, this motion required a 3/4 majority vote to pass, it was a unanimous vote so declared.
+A motion was made and seconded to terminate debate, this motion required a 3⁄4 majority vote to pass, it was a unanimous vote so declared.